The demand for a factor input as a result of the demand f...

 For example, the demand for labor is derived from the demand for goods and services that are produced by labor.
 If the demand for goods and services increases, then the demand for labor will also increase.

-Which of the following is NOT a visible item on international trade payment? ...
+Which of the following is not a characteristic of a developing country?
+High ...